 At the opposite end of the spectrum, we have MPEG-DASH: one of the newest protocols on the scene.
 While not widely used, this protocol has some big advantages.
-First, it supports adaptive bitrate streaming.
-That means viewers will always be delivered the best video quality that their current internet connection speed can support.
+First, it supports adaptive-bitrate streaming.
+That means viewers will always receive the best video quality that their current internet connection speed can support.
 This can fluctuate second-to-second, and DASH can keep up.

 MPEG-DASH fixes some longstanding technical issues with delivery and compression.
 Another advantage is that MPEG-DASH is “codec agnostic”—it can be used with almost any encoding format.
 It also supports Encrypted Media Extensions (EME) and Media Source Extension (MSE) which are standards-based APIs for browser-based digital rights management (DRM).